 The Freedom may not be the best choice for your everyday Waterpik but it’s convenient for travel or if your bathroom simply doesn’t allow for a standard water flosser with a countertop reservoir.

 Make sure you understand the features of this particular water flosser and the functionality that you might be giving up with the convenient size and self-contained design.
 It only takes one-minute a day to get cleaner teeth, healthier gums, fresher breath and a whiter smile.

-With close to 2000 reviews on Amazon.com, the Freedom water flosser scored 4 out of 5 stars, and is a handy device for keeping up your water flossing routine.
+With several thousand reviews on Amazon.com, the Freedom water flosser scored very well, and is a handy device for keeping up your water flossing routine.